KKilgoreDeveloper/2D-Java-Game-Test/README.md

 -Can walk around

--NPC interaction and dialogue will be added soon
+-npc interaction and dialogue will be added soon

 Removed/Disabled Functions: